supriyopaul/logagg-collector/docs/docs/fs.md

 # logagg-fs
-[Fuse file system](https://en.wikipedia.org/wiki/Filesystem_in_Userspace)  for`logagg-collector`.
+[Fuse file system](https://en.wikipedia.org/wiki/Filesystem_in_Userspace)  for [logagg-collector](https://deep-compute.github.io/logagg-collector/collector/).
 Captures logs when it is written to a file and caches them until the `logagg-collector` collects and processes the contents.

 ## Features
-* Guarantees capturing every log line
+* Guarantees capturing every log line.
-* Rotation proof
+* Rotation proof.
-* One time set-up
+* One time set-up.
-* Supports file patterns; i.e. `/var/log/syslog*`; rather than fpaths
+* Supports file patterns; i.e. `/var/log/syslog*`; rather than fpaths.

 ## Limitations
-* No way of getting logs from files before start-up of the program
+* No way of getting logs from files before start-up of the program.
-* Requires a reboot of the machine after set-up is done
+* Requires a reboot of the machine after set-up is done.

 ## Components/Architecture/Terminology
 * **mountpoint**: path to the directory where logs are being written (e.g. /var/log).